Cray-HPE/docs-csm/operations/spire/xname_validation.md

 Enabling xname validation requires the reinstallation of the spire server and rejoining all nodes to spire.
 The `xnamevalidation.sh` script handles this for NCNs and Storage nodes.
-Compute and UAN nodes will need to be restarted after the `xnamevalidaiton.sh` script has finished running.
+Compute and UAN nodes will need to be restarted after the `xnamevalidation.sh` script has finished running.
 If you do not restart these nodes then they will be unable to acquire JWTs from spire.

 ### Example Commands